Kazakhstan

 Astana/Train Ride

 • We return to Astana by road in the morning.
-A special lunch with a local family awaits us when we arrive back in the Kazakh capital and then time to shop for some supplies for the overnight train ride ahead of us.
+A special lunch with a local family awaits us when we arrive back in the Kazakh capital (including Beshparkak - the national dish) and then time to shop for some supplies for the overnight train ride ahead of us.

 • All aboard!
-We jump onto a sleeper train making its way through the night and across the country to the city of Kurchatov - home of the soviet atomic weapons program.
+We jump onto a sleeper train making its way through the night and across the country to the city of Kurchatov - home of the Soviet atomic weapons program.
 Comfy beds and a clean restaurant await us and rolling steppe outside the windows for this 800km journey.
-We will have dinner delivered to us on the platform at Ekibastusz Station that evening.

 Overnight: Onboard the train – 4 beds in each room.
 Comfortable and clean